What is Enroll - HD?

 What is the goal of Enroll-HD?

-The objective of the study is to understand the natural evolution of the disease, transforming a series of insights into numbers.
+The objective of the study is to understand the natural history of the HS, transforming a series of insights into numbers.

 What does it consist of?